-The peaceful Boondall Wetlands lie on the edge of Moreton Bay, just north of Brisbane and includes over 1,000 hectares of mangroves, wetlands, tidal flats, salt-marshes and open forest.
-Visiting the wetlands can incorporate many activities including exercise, education and art and craft and is a wonderful place to spend some time appreciating the great outdoors.
+The peaceful Boondall Wetlands lie on the edge of Moreton Bay, just north of Brisbane and include over 1,000 hectares of mangroves, wetlands, tidal flats, salt-marshes and open forest.
+Visiting the wetlands can incorporate many activities, including exercise, education and art and craft and it is a wonderful place to spend time appreciating the great outdoors.

 Boondall Wetlands Environment Centre

-There is a portion of the centre which contains large glass windows and comfortable window seating which overlooks the wetlands.
-This is a great spot to sit and relax (you almost feel as though you are sitting among the trees).
+Large glass windows and comfortable window seating overlooks the wetlands and is a great spot to sit, relax, or even read a book to your little ones (you almost feel as though you are sitting among the trees).

 Bicycle and Walking Tracks